God's Own Country: Keralam

-“God’s Own Country’ is the tagline of Kerala Tourism which was coined by Walter Mendez, the creative director of an Indian advertising agency in 1989 at the request of the Tourism Department, Government of Kerala.
+“God’s Own Country’ is the tagline of Keralam Tourism which was coined by Walter Mendez, the creative director of an Indian advertising agency in 1989 at the request of the Tourism Department, Government of Keralam.

-This was used by agencies to showcase Kerala’s natural beauty and not-so-explored places across the state.
+This was used by agencies to showcase Keralam's natural beauty and not-so-explored places across the state.

-Kerala Tourism has won several awards for its innovative tourism campaign.
-Each of them depicted God’s Own Country in a new light, ensuring that the tagline continues to be associated with Kerala.
+Keralam Tourism has won several awards for its innovative tourism campaign.
+Each of them depicted God's Own Country in a new light, ensuring that the tagline continues to be associated with Keralam.

 The description of Kerala as "God's own country" can additionally be traced to the event known as Thrippadidanam in 1749, the then ruler Marthanda Varma, Maharaja of Travancore, decided to "donate" his realm to Padmanabha (Vishnu) and thereafter rule as the deity's "viceregent" (Sri Padmanabha Dasa). ('Dasa' meaning Servant or Slave.).